 North Terrace Campus - Semester 1 - 2019

 General Course Information

-Course Code CHEM ENG 7051 Course Kinetic & Reactor Design Coordinating Unit School of Chemical Engineering Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible CHEM 2510 or CHEM 2530 Course Description This course aims to establish fundamental knowledge for the students in chemical engineering and pharmaceutical engineering.
-At the end of this course, students should be able to: (i) interpret and analyse chemical and biochemical reaction kinetics data; (ii) apply reaction kinetics principles in chemical and biochemical reaction engineering; (iii) identify and formulate problems in chemical and biochemical reaction engineering and find appropriate solutions; (iv) specify and size the most common industrial chemical and biochemical reactors to achieve production goals for processes involving homogeneous or heterogenous reaction systems.
+Course Code CHEM ENG 7051 Course Kinetic & Reactor Design Coordinating Unit School of Chemical Engineering Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible CHEM 2510 or CHEM 2530 Course Description This course aims to establish fundamental knowledge in the area of reaction kinetics for the students in chemical engineering and pharmaceutical engineering.
+Chemical reactions occur in different phases including the gas phase, in solutions with different solvents, between interfaces including gas-solid and liquid-solid, and other interfaces in solid and liquid states.
+At the end of this course, students should be able to: (i) interpret and analyse chemical and biochemical reaction kinetics data; (ii) apply reaction kinetics principles in chemical and biochemical reaction engineering; (iii) identify and formulate problems in chemical and biochemical reaction engineering and find appropriate solutions; (iv) specify and size the most common industrial chemical and biochemical reactors to achieve production goals for processes involving homogeneous or heterogeneous reaction systems.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to: